Biography // Adventure as a way of life

-Dallas Seavey, born March 4, 1987 is an American dog musher who is a three time winner and current record holder in the 1,000-mile Iditarod Trail Sled Dog Race across the state of Alaska.
+Dallas Seavey, born March 4, 1987 is an American dog musher who is a four time winner of the 1,000-mile Iditarod Trail Sled Dog Race across the state of Alaska.

-At age 25, Seavey became the youngest musher ever to win the race with a time of 9 days, 4 hours, 29 minutes, 26 seconds.
-In 2014, he again won the race in a record time of 8 days, 13 hours, 4 minutes and 19 seconds.
-And in 2015 he went on to win his 3rd Iditarod with a time of 8 days, 18 hours, and 13 minutes.
+At age 25, Seavey became the youngest musher ever to win the race, with a time of 9 days, 4 hours, 29 minutes, 26 seconds.
+In 2014 he won again in a record time of 8 days, 13 hours, 4 minutes and 19 seconds.
+He went on to win his 3rd Iditarod in 2015, taking 8 days, 18 hours, and 13 minutes.
 He broke his own record in 2016, finishing in 8 days, 11 hours, 20 minutes, and 16 seconds.
-By defending his title, he became the 7th person in race history to to have won 3 or more times.
+By defending his title, he became the 7th person in race history to to have won 4 or more times.
 Dallas' father Mitch Seavey is the 2004 and 2013 Iditarod champion.
 In 2017, Dallas and Mitch raced neck and neck for the win, with Dallas finishing in 8 days, 6 hours, 24 minutes and 31 seconds, just under 3 hours behind Mitch, both of them shattering Dallas' old record.
 Dallas also won the Yukon Quest on his first attempt, making him one of only 6 people to ever hold a title in both races.
 His grandfather, Dan Seavey, is also a veteran Iditarod musher, as well as a co-conspirotor of the race.
-He competed in the first two Iditarod sled dog races in 1973 and 1974, in addition to the 1997 and 2012 races.
+He competed in the Iditarod's maiden voyage in 1973, and has since raced the 1974, 1997 and 2012 races.